ableier/ebltools/README.md

 Electron Beam Lithography Tools are scripts and other software which may be useful for electron beam lithography.
 Some features are specific to JEOL e beam systems.

-See license.txt for license terms.
+See LICENSE for license terms that apply to all ebltools software.